-UK government student finance and PCDLs are specifically designed for those who are studying or training and the interest rates and repayment arrangements of these loans generally reflect this.
+UK government student finance is specifically designed for those who are studying or training and the interest rates and repayment arrangements of these loans generally reflect this.
 Other bank, private, payday lending or peer to peer loans (see below) may seem attractive but their terms and conditions such as high interest rates or immediate repayments can make them unsuitable for students.

 A credit card is another type of loan which enables you to borrow money which you will have to pay back.
 Unless you pay off the balance in full every month, you will be charged interest.
 Although there are some 0% interest and balance transfer offers, there can be hidden charges such as transfer fees as well as high interest rates once the offer period ends.